 * Plus travel

-Test Score Requirements: Either the SAT Reasoning Test or the ACT or any three SAT Subject Tests are required for admission.
+Test Score Requirements: Either the SAT, ACT, or two SAT Subject Tests are required for admission.
 An English-proficiency test (TOEFL or IELTS) is required for applicants whose native language or language of secondary school instruction is not English.

 Application Deadlines and fees: There is no fee to apply.
 Early Decision I deadline is November 15.
 Early Decision II and Regular Decision deadline is January 1.